-Sprint bringing Android 2.2 "in the near future," including EVOAlex Wagner - Deputy Managing Editor, News Desk
+Sprint bringing Android 2.2 "in the near future," including EVOAlex Wagner - Editorial Director of News and Content

 Whenever a new version of the Android OS is released, users always want to know when their particular device will see the update.
 The recently released HTC EVO 4G has been the focus of speculation recently, with consumers wondering when Android 2.2 will come to their Sense-ified superphone.
 Today Sprint came out and told us when we can expect some Froyo, saying that they are finalizing work on the OS and that it will be available "in the near future."
 The carrier went on to say that it will be available as an upgrade on the EVO.
 The full statement can be read below.

 "As work on finalizing the software is under way, Sprint expects to launch Android 2.2 in the near future.
 It also will be available as an upgrade on the recently launched HTC EVO 4G.